addu390/addu390.github.io/_notes/wrk-proposal.md

 To have better control over the different components and processes in a product, one of the must-have and go-to approaches is "as-code" (example: infrastructure as code), which translates to version control, review process, and ownership.

-Let's take an example of "Claims & Request Processing" in Java with an additional change to demonstrate parallel workflow:
+Let's take an example of [Claims & Request Processing](https://wrk.com/wrkflows/claims-and-request-processing/) in Java with an additional change to demonstrate parallel workflow:

 ```
 WrkFlow wrkflow = SequentialWrkflow()